ctessum/aep/README.md

 This script will download several shapefiles and load them automatically.
 Then, download some more shapefiles from [here](https://bitbucket.org/ctessum/aep/downloads), change to the directory where you downloaded the shapefiles to, and run:
 	$GOPATH/bitbucket.org/ctessum/aep/test/loadshp.sh
 Both of these scripts may need to be edited for your specific PostGIS setup.

+3. Download the input emissions files for the test case from [here](https://bitbucket.org/ctessum/aep/downloads) and extract them into the directory $GOPATH/bitbucket.org/ctessum/aep/test/Minneapolis2005

+4. Run the program: aep -config=$GOPATH/bitbucket.org/ctessum/aep/test/Minneapolis2005.json.
+Output can be found in the directory $GOPATH/bitbucket.org/ctessum/aep/test/Output

 3. Download the emissions inventory files from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis)